-4. PERFORMANCE OF WORK IN THE UNITED STATES AND WAIVERS
+4. PERFORMANCE OF WORK IN THE UNITED STATES AND WAIVERS (FOREIGN WORK WAIVER)

 a.
-Requirement.
+Requirement

 All work performed under DOE awards must be performed in the United States.
-This requirement does not apply to the purchase of supplies and equipment; however, the Recipient should make every effort to purchase supplies and equipment within the United States.
+This requirement does not apply to the purchase of supplies and equipment; however, the purchase of supplies and equipment may be subject to similar requirements (see Section IV.H.9.
+(Buy America Requirements for Infrastructure Projects) and Appendix C (Required Use of American Iron, Steel, Manufactured Products and Construction Materials)).
 The Recipient must flow down this requirement to its Subrecipients.

 b.
-Failure to Comply.
+Failure to Comply

 If the Recipient fails to comply with the Performance of Work in the United States requirement, DOE may deny reimbursement for the work conducted outside the United States and such costs may not be recognized as allowable Recipient cost share.
-The Recipient is responsible should any work under this award be performed outside the United States, absent a waiver, regardless if the work is performed by the Recipient, Subrecipients, Vendors or other project partners.
+The Recipient is responsible should any work under this award be performed outside the United States, absent a waiver, regardless of whether the work is performed by the Recipient, Subrecipients, Vendors or other project partners.

 c.
-Waiver.
+Waiver